 Figure 6: Response of the model to a government spending shock simulation can be seen as the black lines in Figure 7.
-A notable takeaway from the table is that variables are stabilized best with different averaging windows.
+A notable takeaway from the figure is that variables are stabilized best with different averaging windows.
 Output is best stabilized using standard inflation targeting, and becomes less stable as the averaging window increases.
-Alternatively, inflation is most stable with a moderate averaging window (J = 8 quarters) and least stable under the baseline, J = 1.
+Inflation is most stable with a moderate averaging window (J=8 quarters) and least stable under the baseline, J=1.
 Interest rates are most stable with a longer averaging window.
 This is largely expected, as longer averaging windows will slow the policy response to inflation.
 Finally, utility is best stabilized under standard inflation targeting, largely because output is more stable.
 Thus, while AIT can clearly stabilize inflation more effectively, it is not a free lunch.

 A rationale behind the average inflation targeting was to push interest rates away from the zero lower bound, decreasing the use of unconventional policies.
 Interestingly, this rationale looks to hold true, at least for moderate averaging windows.
-Policy hits the zero-lower bound in 9.3% of the simulation when inflation is targeted over J = 8 quarters, and only 8% when targeted of J = 12 quarters.
+Policy hits the zero-lower bound in 9.3% of the simulation when inflation is targeted over J=8 quarters, and only 8% when targeted of J=12 quarters.
 In contrast, the baseline hits the zero-lower bound in over 9% of periods the simulation, so standard policy is more likely to have to resort to unconventional policies, like QE, than moderate average inflation targeting.
-However, there is a risk in over-averaging inflationary signals through this lens too, as a long averaging window of J = 20 quarters hits the zero-lower bound in 10% of the simulation.
+However, there is a risk in overaveraging inflationary signals through this lens too, as a long averaging window of J=20 quarters hits the zero-lower bound in 10% of the simulation.

-5 Results: Imperfect Information
+4 Results: Imperfect Information

 While targeting average inflation over moderate periods can lower the variability of inflation and increase total household utility, these results assume households and firms have perfect information about the averaging window, and that the central bank will commit to the averaging.
-However, the Fed has not publicly stated how they plan to implement the new policy framework.
-What's more, surveys done by Coibion and Gorodnichenko (2020) and Candia et al. (2021) show that most households did not know about the policy shift, and
+However, the Fed has only said that they plan to target 2% inflation averaged "over time," and following periods of below-2% inflation, policy will target above-2% inflation for "some time."
+Surveys done by Coibion and Gorodnichenko (2020) and Candia et al. (2021)